 - Students must choose 3 Sociology faculty for their QE committee. - o From among these 3, students must designate 1 to chair the QE committee.
-The QE chair cannot also chair the dissertation committee. - Student must recruit an outside member (a.k.a. the 4th member) of the QE committee, serves as the Graduate Division's representative in the meeting.
+The QE chair cannot also chair the dissertation committee, unless they become a co-chair, which then requires 4 dissertation committee members instead of the just 3.
+(Dissertation committees normally only require 3 members but two-chairs count as one person.) - Student must recruit an outside member (a.k.a. the 4th member) of the QE committee, who serves as the Graduate Division's representative in the meeting.
 Typically the outside member is from such departments and schools as business, demography, education, ethnic studies, gender and women's studies, geography, history, law, political science, public health, and public policy.

+They may not hold a dual appointment in Sociology.
 The outside member should be contacted early in the process.
-Students should make every effort to keep this person well informed during the QE preparation process. - o In rare cases, a Berkeley faculty member from outside the department advises the student through QE preparation and so is, in essence, an "inside" member of the committee.
+Students should make every effort to keep this person well informed during the OE preparation process.

+- o In rare cases, a Berkeley faculty member from outside the department advises the student through QE preparation and so is, in essence, an "inside" member of the committee.
 In such cases, a faculty member in Sociology acts as the "outside" member. - Each faculty member on the QE committee must agree that the student is adequately prepared to take the exam in his/her/their respective field. - Students identify a 3-hour block of time that works for all 4 committee members and normally reserve a room for the exam with the Department Scheduler, Rebecca Chavez (rebeccaisme@berkeley.edu).
-An entirely remote or hybrid testing format is also possible.
+An in-person or hybrid testing format is also possible.
 See the end of this QE section for more information. - At least 3 weeks prior to the exam date, students must give the QE Application Form to the Graduate Student Advisor and complete the Graduate Division QE application in CalCentral under My Dashboard/Higher Degrees Committee Form.